 - stenosis, or a blockage of the heart valves

 - heart attack, where the heart muscle dies due to lack of blood and oxygen

 - hypertension, or high blood pressure

-Losing consciousness is the primary symptom of fainting.
-The following symptoms may occur leading up to a fainting episode:
+Losing consciousness is the main symptom of fainting.

 When a person faints, they may:

 - appear unusually pale